lesleyrs/Client3/README.md

 TODO: possibly target wasm directly with clang instead of emscripten, but then we don't have a libc at all

 ### Nintendo consoles (devkitPro)
 These are unfinished and need testing on real hardware so expect some issues.
+RSA encryption without openssl is also very slow.

 If you own a console and want to improve a port look at rsc-c for reference: https://github.com/2003scape/rsc-c
 TODO: 3ds/wiiu/switch currently logs in automatically due to input issues in emulators?
-TODO: RSA is disabled because tiny-bignum is slow (try mbedtls devkitpro package?)
 TODO: add different client entrypoints based on screen resolution?

 Install [devkitpro](#tools) with (wii/3ds/wiiu/switch)-dev package and run `make -f (wii/3ds/wiiu/switch).mk -j$(nproc) -B`.